Ready to travel? Click here to plan your next trip!

 Hike amid the Fairy Chimneys

-Although there’s a certain spot on the map that’s said to host Cappadocia’s famous Fairy Chimney rock formations, the fact is that they rise basically everywhere above the northern and western outskirts of Goreme.
-I found the most hospitable ones for photography and solitary exploration to be in the Rose Valley (which, incidentally, hosts one of the best lookout points for watching balloons in the morning, assuming you aren’t up in one).
+Whether in the morning after your Cappadocia balloon ride or the afternoon before, I highly recommend exploring Cappadocia’s famous Fairy Chimney rock formations on foot.
+I find the most hospitable ones for photography and solitary exploration to be in the Rose Valley (which, incidentally, hosts one of the best lookout points for watching balloons in the morning, assuming you aren’t up in one).

 Visit the Evil Eye Tree(s)

-Once I had successfully ticked Cappadocia balloons off my bucket list, I wanted to return to the Evil Eye Tree I remembered having visited in 2015.
+Once I had successfully ticked a balloon ride off my bucket list, I wanted to return to the Evil Eye Tree I remembered having visited in 2015.
 Confusingly, there are now no less than half a dozen such trees along Pigeon Valley just south of Uchisar; you’ll have to visit them all and see which ends up suiting you the best.
-Certainly, I hope you’ll experience the same serendipity I did during my walk: A sweet yellow lab escorted me all the way from the rim of the valley to Uchisar Castle.
+I also recommend heading up to Uchisar Castle itself!

 Watch a Whirling Dervish ceremony